By law, you’re entitled to claim compensation for injuries and also for losses that you’ve suffered as a result of sexual or physical abuse.

 - Failure by social services to protect a child from abuse

-- Abuse of a child by a person in a position of trust, such as a priest or a teacher
+- Abuse of a child by someone who’s in a position of responsibility and trust, such as a priest or a teacher

 - Abuse suffered as a child within organisations such as sporting clubs and scout groups

 - Abuse or assaults by doctors/ hospitals/ the medical profession

 - Abuse of older people in a care or nursing home